Festus Keyamo: Political appointments

 Festus was among the nominated ministers of the second administration of President Muhammadu Buhari.

 After his nomination, he was equally screened by the senate.
-Until September 24, 2019, Keyamo was appointed Nigeria's Minister of State, for Niger Delta, before he was redeployed to Ministry of Labour and Employment by President Muhammadu Buhari barely a month after his initial appointment on 21 August 2019.
+Until 24 September 2019, Keyamo was appointed Nigeria's Minister of State, for Niger Delta, before he was redeployed to Ministry of Labour and Employment by President Muhammadu Buhari barely a month after his initial appointment on 21 August 2019.
+Following several calls from some political commentators as to why he didn't make both the first and second ministerial lists, President Bola Ahmed Tinubu forwarded Keyamo's name to the Senate on 4 August 2023 as a ministerial nominee for confirmation.

-Recognition
+He was made minister of aviation and aerospace development by President Tinubu on 16 August 2023.

+Awards and recognitions

 Keyamo was named by the Legal Practitioners’ Privileges Committee (LPPC), Nigeria in July 2017 as one of the outstanding Nigerian lawyers to be awarded the rank of SAN.
-Festus is now in Muhammadu Buhari's cabinet.
+Festus served in Muhammadu Buhari's cabinet.
 Keyamo and others named on the 2017 SAN-list were inaugurated into the elevated league of Senior Advocates of Nigeria (SAN) in September 2017.
-Unfortunately, this learned recognition was rephrased by musician Eedris Abdulkareem into Senior Advocate of Nonsense.
 In 2017, Keyamo was also awarded the Global Human Rights Award by the United States Global Leadership Council in Washington for his efforts over the years in respect of protection and promotion of human rights and campaigning for accountable governments in Nigeria.
+The former president of Nigeria, Muhammadu Buhari awarded Festus Keyamo and 338 others in the national award of 2023.